mahab339/Visual-studio-performance-Enhancement-on-Windows/README.md

 # Visual-studio-performance-Enhancement-on-Windows
-Visual studio realtime proirity script sets visual studio processes priority to realtime.
+Visual studio realtime proirity batch job sets visual studio processes priority to realtime.

 Use suspend and resume programs to free up resources if needed.
 If you feel like VS is effecting other programs that it's used occuasionally, click on suspend and resume programs.
 Require `pssupnd.exe` be on same folder (https://learn.microsoft.com/en-us/sysinternals/downloads/pssuspend).
+Terminate realtime proirity batch job first.